percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/advanced/encrypted_innodb_tablespace_backups.rst

 Using ``keyring_file`` plugin
 -----------------------------

-In order to backup and prepare database containing encrypted InnoDB tablespaces, specify the path to keyring file as the value of the ``--keyring-file-data`` option.
+In order to backup and prepare a database containing encrypted InnoDB tablespaces, specify the path to a keyring file as the value of the ``--keyring-file-data`` option.

 .. code-block:: bash

-   xtrabackup --backup --target-dir=/data/backup/ --user=root \
+   $ xtrabackup --backup --target-dir=/data/backup/ --user=root \
    --keyring-file-data=/var/lib/mysql-keyring/keyring

-.. note:: for use with |MySQL| prior to 5.7.13 :option:`--server-id` option is added to the backup creation command, making previous example to look like the following:
+.. note:: for use with |MySQL| prior to 5.7.13, the :option:`--server-id` option is added to the backup creation command, making the previous example look like the following:

    .. code-block:: bash

-      xtrabackup --backup --target-dir=/data/backup/ --user=root \
+      $ xtrabackup --backup --target-dir=/data/backup/ --user=root \
       --keyring-file-data=/var/lib/mysql-keyring/keyring --server-id=1

-After |xtrabackup| is finished taking the backup you should see the following
+After |xtrabackup| is finished taking the backup, you should see the following
 message:

 .. code-block:: bash